machinerohan/astronomical-db/SPEC.md

 Every change to a catalogue entry is recorded row by row in `entry_edits`.
 Each row records:

-- The source proposal thread and reply
+- The source proposal thread and reply (if applicable)
 - The reviewer who approved it
+- The target author (the original contributor whose work is being affected, used for fast auto-promotion negative-score lookups)
 - The action: `created`, `edited`, or `removed`
 - The field name, old value, and new value